dodwmd/dodwmd.github.io/_posts/2015-05-28-ufw-fail2ban-portscan.markdown

 ---
 layout: post
-title: "ufw, fail2ban, portscans oh my!"
+title: "UFW, fail2ban and blocking portscans oh my!"
-description: Falling down the rabbit hole
+description: Using fail2ban and UFW together to block unwanted traffic
-headline: ufw, fail2ban, portscans oh my!             # Will appear in bold letters on top of the post
+headline: How to get UFW and fail2ban to work together to block port scanning  # Will appear in bold letters on top of the post
 modified: 2015-05-28                # Date
 category: security
 tags: []
 comments: false
 mathjax:
 ---
 I just wanted to write down some issues I had as a reminder to myself and some notes that other people might find useful.
-I want to be able to setup some automatic host based firewalling for some servers I look after so help mitigate any possible brute force attacks and general nastiness that you get on the internet.
-To do this I'm going to install ufw, fail2ban and setup some filters and actions in fail2ban to use information from ufw on Ubuntu 14.04.2.
+I want to be able to setup some automatic host based firewall rules for some servers I look after so help mitigate any possible brute force attacks and general nastiness that you get on the internet.
+To do this I'm going to install UFW, fail2ban and setup some filters and actions in fail2ban to use information from UFW on Ubuntu 14.04.2.

 ### what is it?

 *fail2ban*

 I've used [fail2ban](http://www.fail2ban.org/) as a minimal method to stop brute force attacks.
 Basically it will read config files for different services and if someone enters in the wrong password too many times will firewall them from the server for a period of time.
-This wont stop someone from 'eventually' brute forcing poor passwords but it increases the time taken expoentually and hopefully they get bored and move onto softer targets.
+This wont stop someone from 'eventually' brute forcing poor passwords but it increases the time taken exponentially and hopefully they get bored and move onto softer targets.

-*ufw*
+*UFW*

-I've started using [ufw](https://help.ubuntu.com/community/UFW) a little while ago.
-Normally I prefer to use [shorewall](http://shorewall.net/) but it can be a little complex to setup at times so for this post I'm going to focus just on ufw.
+I've started using [UFW](https://help.ubuntu.com/community/UFW) a little while ago.
+Normally I prefer to use [shorewall](http://shorewall.net/) but it can be a little complex to setup at times so for this post I'm going to focus just on UFW.

 ### where to start

-First you need to get ufw all installed and ready to go.
+First you need to get UFW all installed and ready to go.

 {% highlight bash %}
 $ sudo apt-get -y install ufw fail2ban